-NG Engines is pleased that you have selected our engine for your requirements.
-NG Engines takes great pride in our tradition of quality products produced from our line of industrial alternative fuel engines.
+Power Solutions, Inc. is pleased that you have selected our engine for your requirements.
+Power Solutions, Inc. takes great pride in our tradition of quality products produced from our line of industrial gasoline and alternative fuel engines.

 Prior to starting the engine at your facility, certain checks should be made.
 Please read the Initial Start-Up inspection requirements in the Maintenance Section of this manual.
-If you have further questions please contact your PSI account representative or Customer Support Engineer.
+If you have further questions please contact your PSI account representative or Customer Support Engineer